A High-Fidelity Flow Solver for Unstructured Meshes on Field-Programmable Gate Arrays: Accelerator Implementation

 \section{Accelerator Implementation}

 In this section, we will present our accelerator implementation and design considerations.
 As our goal is to minimize the I/O cost we will continually relate the performance to our previous theoretical results and let them guide us in our design.
 Our implementation is made with Intel OpenCL SDK for FPGAs~\cite{czajkowski2012opencl}, a High-Level Synthesis Tool for Intel FPGAs.
 We start from our previous work where we implemented the local $A_Lx$ operation without the gather-scatter operation, in that work we also go into more detail on more practical optimization techniques \cite{karp2021High}.
 For general optimization guidelines for FPGAs, see for example \cite{ke-19a,de2020transformations}.
-In this work, we go on to extend our implementation of $A_L$ and implement the entire unpreconditioned conjugate gradient solver on an FPGA, and focus on $N=7$ in particular.
+In this work, we go on to extend our implementation of $A_L$ and implement the entire unpreconditioned CG solver on an FPGA, and focus on $N=7$ in particular.
+We choose $N=7$ as Nek5000 and its descendants are most commonly run with a polynomial orders between seven and eleven.